HikariCalyx/lmnflash/README.md

 # lmnflash

-Flashing and firmware-lookup utility for Motorola / Lenovo devices.
+Flashing and firmware-lookup utility for Lenovo / Motorola / NEC devices (also why this name).

 ## Firmware Flash